This is where you can get up close and personal with our guest artists and makers, see their latest work and catch up with their news and updates.

 The Tin Shed's latest visitors are Teesside textile designer Jean Haste who's using an ancient artform to update everyday household items and television presenter Ian Payne, whose lockdowns led him to discover new artistic talents.

-We've also been meeting artist Peter Hallam, who reveals more about his latest exhibition .
+We also been meet artist Peter Hallam, who reveals more about his latest work.

 Scroll down to see more.